West Virginia vs. Virginia College Basketball Predictions & Picks - November 22

 West Virginia Performance Insights

-- West Virginia was 74th in the nation in points scored (76 per game) and 204th in points conceded (70.9) last year.
+- West Virginia scored 76 points per game and gave up 70.9 last season, ranking them 74th in the country on offense and 204th on defense.

-- With 31.4 rebounds per game and 29 rebounds conceded, the Mountaineers were 201st and 53rd in college basketball, respectively, last year.
+- The Mountaineers were 201st in the nation in rebounds per game (31.4) and 53rd in rebounds allowed (29) last season.

-- West Virginia was 179th in the country in assists (13 per game) last year.
+- At 13 assists per game last year, West Virginia was 179th in the nation.

-- West Virginia gave up 6.5 3-pointers per game and conceded 34% from beyond the arc last year, ranking 82nd and 199th, respectively, in college basketball.
+- Giving up 6.5 3-pointers per game and conceding 34% from beyond the arc last year, West Virginia was 82nd and 199th in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.